FAQs

 We raise our Doodle puppies from moms and dads that are AKC registered or from AKC lines, and conform to breed standard type.
 We perform DNA genetic testing, joint conformation checks, and basic obedience training for each of our dogs before they’re approved for my breeding program.

-We currently focus on two Doodle breeds: Goldendoodles and Bernedoodles.
-We raise Mini Red Goldendoodles, Medium Cream Goldendoodles, and Mini/Medium Tricolor Bernedoodles
+We currently focus on two Doodle breeds: Goldendoodles and Bernedoodles!
+Occasionally we raise Mini Australian Bernedoodles or Petite Mini Cavapoos.

 When do I choose my puppy?